-Liberally sprinkle the chicken thighs with kosher salt and few grinds of black pepper.
-Let the chicken brine while you prep the rest of dinner.
+- Liberally sprinkle the chicken thighs with kosher salt and few grinds of black pepper.
+Let it brine while you prep the rest of dinner.

-Scoop out about 1 cup of pasta water then drain and transfer the pasta and asparagus to a large bowl.
+- Scoop out about 1 cup of water from the pot then drain and transfer the pasta and asparagus to a large bowl.

-Add the pesto, balsamic vinegar, and about 1/4 cup of the pasta water to the bowl.
-Toss to coat the pasta with the pesto sauce.
+- Add the pesto, balsamic vinegar, and about 1/4 cup of the reserved water to the bowl.
+Toss to coat everything with the pesto sauce.
 Spash in more water a little at a time if you need it until you have a smooth and silky sauce.

-Transfer the chicken to a cutting board and slice into bite sized pieces.
-Arrange the chicken over the top of the pasta salad.
+- Transfer the chicken to a cutting board and slice into bite sized pieces.
+Arrange it over the top of the pasta salad.

 - Toasting the pine nuts: Toast the pine nuts at 325F for 3-4 minutes.
 Keep a close eye since they burn easily.

-- Brining the chicken: For the best flavor, salt the chicken in the morning or the night before and let the chicken brine in the fridge.
+- Brining the chicken: For the best flavor, salt the chicken in the morning or the night before and let it brine in the fridge.

-- Pesto: For a quick dinner, use storebought pesto.
-If you want to use homemade pesto, this recipe is wonderful with my Homemade Green Olive Pesto.
+- Pesto: For a quick dinner, use store bought pesto.
+If you want to use homemade, this recipe is wonderful with my Homemade Green Olive Pesto.